UtsavBalar1231/kernel_xiaomi_raphael/Documentation/core-api/printk-formats.rst

 ::

-	%pF	versatile_init+0x0/0x110
-	%pf	versatile_init
 	%pS	versatile_init+0x0/0x110
 	%pSR	versatile_init+0x9/0x110
 		(with __builtin_extract_return_addr() translation)
 	%ps	versatile_init
 	%pB	prev_fn_of_versatile_init+0x88/0x88

-The ``F`` and ``f`` specifiers are for printing function pointers, for example, f->func, &gettimeofday.
-They have the same result as ``S`` and ``s`` specifiers.
-But they do an extra conversion on ia64, ppc64 and parisc64 architectures where the function pointers are actually function descriptors.

 The ``S`` and ``s`` specifiers can be used for printing symbols from direct addresses, for example, __builtin_return_address(0),